 The biggest draw for the non-cyclists in your party is always going to be the beach.
 Nice has several miles of pebble-covered shoreline facing onto the gorgeous azure waters of the Mediterranean, which should be more than enough to keep everyone occupied while you do battle with the mighty peaks inland.

 If that does get a little bit dull, Nice is also packed with playgrounds and parks, with the frankly stunning Nice Chateau hill boasting lush forest, a giant climbing rope system, ducks and its very own waterfall.
 If things get wet and miserable, Kid’s City offers a day’s worth of indoor entertainment for the little ones – and you too, if you don’t fancy riding in the wet.

 Nice also has a good range of stores for those that like to indulge in a bit of retail therapy, from high-end designer, to independent boutiques.

 The coffee in France is godawful, as a rule.
 It’s as though, in the midst of making the world’s best wine they neglected to learn how to make any other beverage.
 Mercifully, in the middle of this caffeine desert there is the oasis of the Cafe du Cycliste store at the dock.
 Here you can get a serviceable flat white and a tasty pastry, but as soon as you leave its luxurious environs, be prepared for dark brown swill that manages to be at once weak and overpoweringly horrible.

 Another form of caffeine – Charlie Woodall.

-If you fancy some early season sun, some brilliant food and delicious wine to wash it down – but, crucially, don’t mind a lousy cup of joe – then Nice is the spot for you.
+If you fancy some early season sun, some brilliant food and delicious wine to wash it down – but, crucially, don’t mind a lousy cup of joe – then a cycling holiday in Nice is the spot for you.
 Most businesses tend to reopen by mid-March for the season, so you can go ahead and get booking anytime from now.